JCORP0074/Covid-Pandemic-Data-Analysis-__JM/README.md

 # Covid Data Analysis

 This Data Analysis provides insights into the Covid pandemic 3 years ago from 2020 to 2023.
+The data visualization for this analysis is also posted together with this readme file.
+The name of the file is Project7.
+For better experience of the dashboard, Its best to use the most updated version of PowerBI.
+Otherwise, Some of the features may not be shown or available and may indicate an error.

 ## Steps Followed:
 The process in this data analysis is as follows: